Precision Studies of QCD in the Low Energy Domain of the EIC: Accessing the Momentum Dependent Structure of the nucleon in Semi-Inclusive Deep Inelastic Scattering

-The kinematic factor of relevance here, is commonly known as the depolarization factor.
-It exhibits a strong $y$ dependence and is small for electron beam helicity dependent asymmetries in phase space with low $y$~\cite{Bacchetta:2006tn}.
-Figures~\ref{fig:depolFactors5_41} and~\ref{fig:depolFactors18_275} show the magnitude of this factor for the relevant target and beam spin asymmetries as well as the polarization independent cross-section vs $x$ and $Q^2$.
-See the caption of these Fig.~\ref{fig:depolFactors5_41} for a more detailed explanation.
+This is demonstrated in Figures~\ref{fig:depolFactors5_41} and~\ref{fig:depolFactors18_275} which show the magnitude of the depolarization factors for the relevant target and beam spin asymmetries as well as the polarization independent cross-section vs $x$ and $Q^2$.
+As illustrated by the figures, beam helicity dependent asymmetries are significantly suppressed at low values of $y$.
+This restricts the minimal $Q^2$ value that can be accessed and limits the statistical precision of the measurement.

 Figure~\ref{fig:depolFactors5_41} shows the factor for the $5 \times 41$ beam energy combination and Fig.~\ref{fig:depolFactors18_275} for the $18 \times 275$ combination.
-The combinations $C/A$ and $W/A$ are suppressed at low $y$ which has a significant impact at larger $\sqrt{s}$.
-The former factor appears in front of the wormgear PDF in the $A_{LT}$ asymmetry and the later in front of $e$ and $g_T$ twist-3 asymmetries in $A_{LU}$ and $A_{LT}$ asymmetries, where the subscript indicate beam and target polarizations as customary.
+As discussed, the combinations $C/A$ and $W/A$ are suppressed at low $y$ which has a significant impact at larger $\sqrt{s}$.
+The factor $C/A$ appears in front of the wormgear PDF in the $A_{LT}$ asymmetry and the factor $W/A$ in front of $e$ and $g_T$ twist-3 asymmetries in $A_{LU}$ and $A_{LT}$ asymmetries, where the subscript indicate beam and target polarizations as customary.
 Figures~\ref{fig:depolStatFactors5_41} and~\ref{fig:depolStatFactors18_275} show the impact on the depolarization factors on the expected statistical uncertainties vs. $x$ and $Q^2$.

 Furthermore, at low $y$ the reconstruction of the relevant kinematics in the Breit-frame suffers from low resolution.
 These issues have been shown to be significantly improved using the hadronic final state as input to ML/AI methods~\cite{Pecar:2022vuo} or translating the kinematics into the lab-frame~\cite{Gao:2022bzi}.
 However, even with these improvements, larger $y$ still offers advantages in the resolution that can be reached.